Summer Safety for People with Seizures

 • Depending on the type of travel and the length of your trip, you may need a note from your doctor about carrying medicines with you.

 • Making plans in advance to avoid disruption in sleep schedules.
 If you know it is impossible for you to rest on a plane, avoid long, overnight flights.
-Or speak with your doctor about a sleep medication to help you get enough rest while you travel.

 • Prepare ahead with the appropriate travel insurance in case you need medical care while traveling.